 Step 2.
 Complete a 36-Week Clinical Fellowship Program

-After completing your master’s degree, you would transition to a clinical fellowship program that consists of 36 weeks of supervised professional experience under the guidance and mentorship of licensed speech-language pathologists.
+After completing your master’s degree, you’ll transition to the practical portion of your training.
+That means going on to a clinical fellowship program that consists of 36 weeks of supervised professional experience.
+It will happen under the guidance and mentorship of currently licensed speech-language pathologists in the state.

-You would pursue and secure a fellowship opportunity much the same way you would a job.
-As you look for employers interested in taking on a fellow, consider your own career goals and interests since this is your first opportunity to gain real world experience in a practice setting that interests you, and your fellowship could lead to full time employment once you are licensed.
+You pursue and secure a fellowship opportunity much the same way you would any job.
+As you look for employers in speech rehab interested in taking on a fellow, consider your own career goals and interests, too.
+This is your first opportunity to gain real world experience in a practice setting that interests you, and your fellowship could lead to full time employment once you are licensed.

 Step 3.
 Pass the Speech-Language Pathologist Praxis Examination

 A passing score on the national SLP exam, administered by Praxis, is the final requirement for state licensure as an SLP in Maine.
-Start by registering for the exam on the Praxis website at any time during or after your fellowship.
+You’ll start by registering for the exam on the Praxis website at any time after your fellowship.

 The exam consists of 132 questions that must be completed in 150 minutes.
-The exam is divided into three different categories, which you can study using the preparation materials.
-Here’s an overview of the test content:
+The exam is divided into three different categories, which you can study using the preparation materials direct from Praxis.
+The test content will cover subjects like:

 - Foundations and Professional Practice – 1/3 of the exam